 CBD 101

 CBD is an acronym for the compound cannabidiol, which is a naturally occurring substance (also called a phytocannabinoid) found in the flower of the hemp plant.
-CBD has important therapeutic properties but does not have the intoxicating effects of tetrahydrocannabinol or THC, which is found in marijuana.
+CBD is a wellness product and does not have the intoxicating effects of tetrahydrocannabinol or THC, which is found in marijuana.

 What is CBD?